Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Access to current topical issues within the social sciences.

-• Gaining a greater understanding regarding a variety of social science issues.
+• Gaining a greater understanding of a variety of social science issues.

 • Helping support the readers' own research interests as reference material.

-• Helping guide those who seek to understand more on a specific topic or issue.
+• Helping guide those seeking to understand a specific topic or issue.

 For researchers submitting, the periodical is a conduit for sharing and expanding their findings, exploring the potential of connecting with a broader audience, enhancing their own writing and authoring credentials, and contributing to the body of research on specialized topical matter.